sophie-in-the-cloud/petclinic-app/README.md

 ./mvnw clean package -DskipTests -PMySQL
 ```

-- The `MySQL` profile loads DB credentials from AWS Secrets Manager.
+- The `MySQL` profile retrieves DB credentials from AWS Secrets Manager.

 ---

 ## 📌 Key Features

-- Basic Owner and Pet search functionality
+- Basic owner and pet data search functionality
-- Redis-based session clustering for scalability
+- Redis-based HTTP session clustering for horizontal scalability
-- Sensitive credentials managed securely via AWS Secrets Manager
+- Externalized secrets management with AWS Secrets Manager

 ---

 ## 🔁 CI/CD Pipeline

-- GitHub Actions builds the Docker image and pushes it to ECR
+- GitHub Actions builds a Docker image and pushes it to AWS ECR
+- Then it automatically creates a Pull Request to the [`manifest`](https://github.com/sophie-in-the-cloud/petclinic-manifest) repository with the updated image tag
-- Argo CD automates deployment to the Kubernetes cluster
+- Once the PR is **reviewed and approved**, Argo CD detects the change and syncs the deployment to the EKS cluster

-> For deployment configuration, refer to the [`manifest`](https://github.com/sophie-in-the-cloud/petclinic-manifest) repository.
+> This approval step ensures safer and auditable production deployments.

 ---

 ## 📂 Notes

-- This service runs as the WAS layer in an AWS EKS cluster.
+- This application runs as the WAS layer within an AWS EKS cluster
-- Designed as a backend API to support frontend client access.
+- Designed to support frontend access via HTTP reverse proxy (Web Tier)